hnakamur/setup-my-ubuntu-desktop/README.md

 Scripts to set up my Ubuntu desktop.

-The current target is Ubuntu 22.04.
+The current target is Ubuntu 22.04 with ZFS root partition.

 ```